Loutro Beach

 Is Loutro Beach a sandy beach?

-Loutro Beach is a pebble beach located in the west region of Crete.
+Loutro Beach is a pebbles beach with deep blue water, in the west region of Crete.

 Is Loutro Beach suitable for children?